Document Type : Original Article

 Material & Methods: Twenty sedentary overweight men (BMI: 28.4 ± 1.4 kg.m-2) participated in this study as the subject.
-The subject based on their maximum oxygen uptake were divided into control (n=10) or CrossFit (n=10) group randomly.
-The participants in CrossFit group were performed selected CrossFit training 3 days a week for 12 weeks.
+The participants were divided into control (n=10) or CrossFit (n=10) group based on their maximum oxygen uptake randomly.
+The participants in CrossFit group were performed selected CrossFit training 5 days a week for 12 weeks.
 Blood samples were collected before and 48h after the intervention.

 Results: Date indicated that plasma glucose (96.2±7.1 to 78.5±4.3), total cholesterol (TC) (162.6±11.0 to 139.2±6.3), TG (98.2±33.4 to 58.4±13.4) and LDL (95.2±5.4 to 69.7±.7) were decreased and plasma HDL was increased (40.7±3.4 to 62.8±3.3) after CrossFit training in compare to the control group (p < 0.001).

 Conclusions: Data suggested that CrossFit training is a novel and useful strategy for controlling blood lipid levels and blood glycemia.